 Inducement in Supply & Demand Zones

 This type of liquidity inducement is common among supply and demand traders.
 It happens when the price returns to a key supply or demand zone, but instead of reversing, it breaks through the zone and activates stop-losses.
 Immediately after this, the price reverses back in the intended direction.

-For example, in an uptrend, traders expect the price to reverse from a demand zone after a pullback, continuing the uptrend.
+In an uptrend, traders expect the price to reverse from a demand zone after a pullback, continuing the uptrend.

 However, the price breaks through the demand zone instead of triggering their stop-losses before reversing.